Section 2

 The stretch toward Zubiri gets steeper and rockier.
 It’s tough on the knees, so take it slow.
 When you reach the village, you’ll cross the River Arga over an old stone bridge called Puente de la Rabia (The Rabies Bridge).
 Local tradition says if you walk your animals across it three times, it’ll cure them of rabies.
 No idea if it works, not sure if I will ever get a chance to test the theory.

-There are a bunch of good spots to eat and sleep in Zubiri.
-The municipal albergue is decent, but my favourite is Albergue Suseia, with really friendly vibes, comfy bunks, and a cracking communal dinner.
-You’ve probably noticed by now that I’m a big fan of places that do a shared meal.
-It’s one of the best parts of the Camino, sitting down at a long table, meeting people from around the world, and swapping stories.
+There are plenty of good places to eat and sleep in Zubiri, but my favourite is Albergue Suseia, run by Sara, who is incredibly warm and welcoming.
+It has a really friendly vibe, comfy bunks (only 12), a lovely garden, and a cracking communal dinner with four home-cooked courses, great vegetarian options, and local ingredients.
+You have probably noticed by now that I am a big fan of albergues that offer a shared meal.
+It is one of the best parts of the Camino, sitting around a long table, meeting people from all over the world, and swapping stories.
+This is one of those places, and I would book well in advance because it fills up fast.
+Easily one of my favourite stays on the Camino.

 Larrasoaña